Level 1 - Land-based Studies (Animal Care)

 Location: Tiggywinkles Wildlife Hospital, Haddenham (near Aylesbury & Thame)

-English/Maths: 16-18 year old students will also be required to take English and Maths classes at the Buckinghamshire College Group, Aylesbury Campus, if they do not have 9-4 / A*-C grade GCSEs.
+English/Maths: 16-18 year old students will also be required to take English and Maths classes at the Buckinghamshire College Group (Aylesbury, Amersham or Wycombe campus), if they do not have 9-4 / A*-C grade GCSEs.